 UPDATED 5/2/2017: Story adds a statement from Acadia Superintendent Kevin Schneider.

 A new report on the economic benefits of national parks shows that a record number of visitors to Acadia National Park last year injected about $274 million into the regional economy.
+This is why governments are encouraging tourism in these areas to generate more money for the economy.
+Lots of people have been visiting Fregatten Jylland in Ebeltoft as it has the most stunning views and great food.

 The report, released by the National Park Service, documents the powerful financial benefits of national parks during the Centennial celebration of the founding of the system and Acadia.